etlbox/etlbox.website/doks_v1.6/content/docs/blocking-transformations/aggregation.md

 }
 ```

-## Additional configuration
+## Custom Configuration with Attributes

-### Multiple attributes
+### Multiple Attributes

-The AggregateColumn and GroupColumn can be applied to as many properties as needed.
-You can use different aggregation function for each AggregateColumn.
-If there are multiple grouping columns, the combination of all columns is used to create the grouping key (which means that if all columns match they are in the same group).
+Both `AggregateColumn` and `GroupColumn` attributes can be applied to as many properties as necessary.
+This allows for flexible and complex aggregation configurations.
+You can assign a different aggregation function to each `AggregateColumn`.
+When using multiple grouping columns, the combination of all grouping columns is used to generate the grouping key.
+This means that only records with matching values for all grouping columns will be aggregated together into the same group.

-Here is an example for an object used as output for an aggregation with multiple attributes
+Here is an example of an object used as output for an aggregation with multiple attributes:

 ```C#
 public class MyAggRow